LOGIN/REGISTER

 Likewise, if the air you breathe is filled with pollutants the body has to work harder to neutralise the threat.
 It is advisable to eliminate buying household products that contain toxins.
 If you meditate, consider creating a space that is free of any products with toxic chemicals in it.

-Imperfect breathing only uses a portion of the lungs cells and a great portion of the lung capacity is lost, the system suffering in proportion to the amount of under-oxygenation.
+Imperfect breathing only uses a portion of the lungs cells and a great portion of the lung capacity is lost.

-The lower animals, in their native state, breathe naturally, and primitive man undoubtedly did the same.
+Animals, in their native state, breathe naturally.
+Primitive man undoubtedly did the same.
 The abnormal manner of living adopted by civilised man has robbed us of our natural habit of deep breathing and the race is greatly suffering as a result.
-Man’s only salvation is to return to nature.

 Occultists in all ages and lands have always taught, usually in secret, that there was to be found in the air a substance or principle from which all activity, vitality and life was derived.